 1/3 cup high quality, sugar-free chocolate, chopped.
 (I bought a very dark chocolate bar and used half of it.)

-Preheat the oven to 170°C/340°F. Grease and line two baking trays with parchment paper.
+Preheat the oven to 350 F. Line a baking tray with parchment paper.

 Add the almond meal, collagen protein, salt and baking powder into a bowl.

 Pour the apple cider vinegar directly on top of the baking powder and allow it to react (it will go fizzy).

 Add the remaining ingredients to the bowl and stir to combine evenly.

 Taste the dough and adjust the sweetness if needed.